Keep development fast by using the lightest update strategy for each file change.

 - Hard extension reload when runtime-critical assets change

-If either step is missing, reload behavior can appear inconsistent even when the build pipeline is healthy.
+If you skip either step, reload behavior can appear inconsistent even when the build pipeline is healthy.

 Reload tiers